RinteRface/shinydashboardPlus/cran-comments.md

   - 0 error, 0 warnings, 0 Notes.

 ## Notes
-- Simple patch to fix wrong .Rbuildignore rule (see: https://github.com/DivadNojnarg/outstanding-shiny-ui/issues/52)

-## Reverse dependencies:
-using `devtools::revdep()`
+This release is a patch to fix an [issue](https://github.com/RinteRface/shinydashboardPlus/pull/151) preventing the release of
+Shiny 1.7.0.